 - If you have already used a Bulldawg Box for a meal period, you can no longer take a Bulldawg Box meal for that same period.

-- This program is only available at Oglethorpe Dining Commons, the Village Summit (Monday - Friday only) and the Niche (for Health Sciences Campus residents, faculty or staff, only).
+- This program is only available at Oglethorpe Dining Commons, the Village Summit Dining Commons (Monday - Friday only), Snelling Dining Commons (Monday - Friday only), and The Niche (for Health Sciences Campus residents, faculty or staff, only).

 Rules of the Program:

-- To participate in this program, you will receive a to go container at no fee.
+- To participate in this program, you will receive a to-go container at no fee.
 Should you lose/misplace your container, a $5 replacement fee will be charged.
-The program will only be available at Oglethorpe Dining Commons, the Village Summit (Monday - Friday only) and the Niche at Scott Hall.
+The program will only be available at Oglethorpe Dining Commons, the Village Summit Dining Commons (Monday - Friday only), Snelling Dining Commons (Monday - Friday only), and The Niche at Scott Hall.
 Only those participating students that reside on the Health Sciences Campus and faculty and staff, will be able to participate at The Niche at Scott Hall.

 - Once the container is used, trash or uneaten food should be discarded.
 The box should then be brought back to the dining hall and traded for a clean container each time he or she wants to use the take-out option.